 This recipe creates a telluric calibration frame and a PSF frame.
-It must be called after the kmo_illumination-recipe.
+It accepts an optional illumination correction frame as input created with the kmo\illumination-recipe.

 Since there won't be enough standard stars to observe for all IFUs in one exposure, one has to do several exposures in a way that there is at least one standard star and one sky exposure in each IFU.
 A internal data organiser will analyse the provided exposures and select the appropriate frames as follows: